AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 And Arnobius testifies that Christians included orators, grammarians, rhetoricians, lawyers, physicians, and philosophers.
-It was precisely their bright and cheerful views of life and death, of God\'s universal fatherhood and man\'s universal brotherhood --- the divinity of its ethical principles and the purity of its professors, that account for the wonderful progress of Christianity during the three centuries that followed our Lord\'s death.
+It was precisely their bright and cheerful views of life and death, of God's universal fatherhood and man's universal brotherhood --- the divinity of its ethical principles and the purity of its professors, that account for the wonderful progress of Christianity during the three centuries that followed our Lord's death.
 The pessimism of the oriental religions; the corruption and folly of the Greek and Roman mythology; the unutterable wickedness of the mass of mankind, and the universal depression of society invited its advance, and gave way before it.